sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/rulebook.md

 Students must select one of the curricula and choose courses accordingly.
 Completion plans must be approved by the Area Educational Board.

 ### NG4.2 Individual Study Plans
-Students who do not adopt a completion plan must submit an individual study plan, which will be evaluated for coherence with the chosen curriculum.
+Students who do not adopt a completion plan must submit an individual study plan which will be evaluated for coherence with the chosen curriculum.

 ### NG4.3 Changes to Completion Plans and Individual Study Plans
 Similar to the Bachelor's program, students may change their plans in subsequent years, but exams already recorded cannot be replaced.